 In the ‘untouchable’ COVID-19 world, immersive virtual experience is a strong marketing tool.
 But how well will these sit with an audience that is increasingly opting for ‘digital detox’ retreats?

 Every Sunday, unfailingly, I receive a notification ominously informing me about my screen time over the past week.
-When there is even a minor reduction in the screen time, it is a moment of proud accomplishment.
+When there is even a minor reduction in screen time, it is a moment of proud accomplishment.
 Unfortunately, this is a rarity.
-There is a drastic increase in the amount of time people are spending online in the ongoing COVID 19 lockdown.
-In the pre-COVID 19 era, it was possible to fill the day with non-digital activities.
+There is a drastic increase in the amount of time people are spending online during the ongoing COVID-19 lockdown.
+In the pre-COVID-19 era, it was possible to fill the day with non-digital activities.
 It was easier to shut down the make-believe virtual world.
 But times have changed.
-We are spending a majority of our time in digital-scapes than in the realities of our physical world.
-And marketers, in a state of insecurity, are scrambling to vie for consumer attention over the internet making it increasingly difficult for users to ground themselves in the non-sceren world.
+We are spending the majority of our time in digital scapes than in the realities of our physical world.
+And marketers, in a state of insecurity, are scrambling to vie for consumer attention over the internet making it increasingly difficult for users to ground themselves in the non-screen world.
 The result – high levels of cyber fatigue leading to more and more people opting for ‘digital detox’ weekends.

 Cybersickness is real.
 So the question for designers and marketers becomes, how might we make true every customers desire who is feeling or is sure to feel the toll of addictive immersive virtual experiences –